f4bio/sopel-rss/README.md

 ## Usage

 The rss module posts items of rss feeds to irc channels.
 It hashes the feed items and stores the hashes in a ring buffer in memory and in a sqlite database on disk.
-It uses one ring buffer and one database table per feed in order to avoid reposting of old feed items.
+It uses one ring buffer and one database table per feed in order to avoid reposting old feed items.

 ## Commands